IrcDotNet/IrcDotNet/tests/README.md

 =============

-The test projects in this directory should be run using the Visual Studio Unit Testing Framework.
+The test projects in this directory should be run using the Visual Studio Unit Testing framework (MSTest).

 The `.vsmdi` file contains metadata for all tests in the solution.

 IrcDotNet
 ---------